 - In a large bowl beat the butter and shortening until smooth on medium-high speed.
 Add 1 cup of the powdered sugar and beat until combined.
 Add the mint, vanilla extract and water and beat until smooth.
 Add remaining powdered sugar and beat to combine.

-- Color frosting with Leaf Green and Royal Blue gel colors, using mostly Leaf Green with just a touch of Royal Blue.
-Pipe frosting on the edges of the cookie cake and garnish with left over Andes mints and chocolate sprinkles.
+- Color frosting with Willow Green gel color.
+Pipe frosting on the edges of the cookie cake and garnish with left over Andes Mints and chocolate sprinkles or chocolate chips.